 Will the activity generate noise?
 YES NO If YES, is it controlled by any legislation of any sphere of government?
-YES NO Describe the noise in terms of type and level: The proposed communications mast is not expected to produce any noise or o operational phase.
-Some noise can be expected during the construction phase , but this will be temporary and is expected to be negligible.
+YES NO Describe the noise in terms of type and level: The proposed communications mast is not expected to produce any noise or of operational phase.
+Some noise can be expected during the construction phase. temporary and is expected to be negligible.